SEND & Provision

 Below is a link to our SEND information report where you will be able to learn in more detail about our SEND provision at Fareham Academy.

 SEND Information Report

 Click on a question below to learn more...

-Fareham Academy is one of only two schools in Hampshire that are specialists in supporting Hearing Impaired Students and has a specialist state of the art Hearing Impaired Unit.
-Our ethos at Fareham Academy is one of inclusion and we are totally committed to ensuring that all of our Hearing Impaired students reach their full academic potential.
+Fareham Academy has a resourced unit that specialises in supporting students with hearing loss.
+Our ethos at Fareham Academy is one of inclusion and we are totally committed to ensuring that all of our students with hearing loss reach their full academic potential.
 We feel this can only fully be achieved through integration into mainstream classes.
 We aim to integrate students on arrival into mainstream classes with the addition of the resource unit to support pre and post teaching.

 Fareham Academy are dedicated in supporting a range of communication approaches and have qualified staff to support this in various settings.
 The LINK Centre can be found upstairs in E block.
-It is a sound proofed area for deaf students with both hearing aids and cochlear implants.
+It is a sound-proofed area for deaf students with both hearing aids and cochlear implants.

-Please feel free to make an appointment with any of our HIRA team to visit our unit or to ask any further questions.
+Please feel free to make an appointment with any of our LINK Centre team to visit our unit or to ask any further questions.

 We have worked with Springboard Speech and Language since 2015.
 They are a small Hampshire based Speech and Language Therapy company, and Chris and Rachel our current therapists are both experienced at working with students of Secondary age.